 The ADA also cautions against drinking soda.
 Carbonated soft drinks are loaded with sugar – which plaque uses to erode enamel – and even diet versions are quite acidic.
 Research by the ADA actually suggests soda consumption erodes enamel in a manner much like illicit drug use.
 So, similar to citrus fruits, drinking plain water consistently is a good alternative to your morning pop.

 Pregnancy is filled with ebbs and flows as the body works to develop a healthy baby.
 One of these things is morning sickness, where, in addition to the lingering nausea, acid is often left behind in an expecting mother’s mouth.
 That acid can cause eroded enamel just like acid reflux.
 Therefore, brush your teeth shortly after an episode of morning sickness to remedy this effect, and drink water during these bouts of sickness for the same reason.

 Cooling off with a dip in the pool is super refreshing on a hot day, but that swim might be wearing away your tooth enamel.
 If your pool is chlorinated, even correctly, this chlorine can target your teeth as water occasionally gets in your mouth.
 Although it may be a hassle, check the chlorine and pH levels of the pool before getting in it.

 Tooth enamel is strong, but it won’t stay that way without your help.
 That starts at home by developing a good oral care routine that you practice diligently.
 Brush your teeth twice a day and don’t forget to floss.
 Suffer from GERD or pregnancy nausea?
-Carry a travel-sized toothbrush and a fluoride toothpaste like Colgate® Enamel Health™ Multi-Protection with you; keep them in your desk at work for times throughout the day when your teeth need some maintenance.
+Carry a travel-sized toothbrush and a fluoride toothpaste with you; keep them in your desk at work for times throughout the day when your teeth need some maintenance.
 And as always, don’t forget to visit your dentist for regular checkups at least twice a year.
 Here, voice your concerns if you think acid erosion is damaging your teeth.